 Prior to joining the firm, Kendra worked as a staff attorney at the U.S. Court of Appeals for the D.C.
 Circuit.
 As a staff attorney, she conducted legal research and presented to the Court recommended dispositions of substantive and procedural motions, appeals decided without oral argument, and emergency matters.
 She also analyzed court practice and offered guidance on novel or complex issues.
+Since joining the firm, Kendra has maintained her connection to the D.C.
+Circuit by serving as court-appointed amicus in a case concerning whether federal courts have jurisdiction to hear constitutional challenges to administrative appeal procedures.

 Kendra graduated from Northwestern University Pritzker School of Law, where she was a student attorney in the Appellate Advocacy Center’s Supreme Court Clinic.
 During law school, Kendra worked in the United States Department of Justice’s Office of Information Policy where she assisted the litigation team with defending Freedom of Information Act (FOIA) compliance lawsuits and analyzed records to determine disclosure requirements under FOIA.
 She also worked in the Federal Defender Services of Idaho’s Capital Habeas Unit researching discovery rules, state variation in appellate procedure, and the constitutionality of criminal sentencing delays.